Carpk/ShawnKlein/_posts/2016-06-25-http-standards.md

 ![image of 3 way handshake for TCP connection](/assets/images/3-way-handshake.jpg)

+#### Sessions

-While HTTP is stateless protocol, TCP is a stateful protocol, and IP is also stateless.
+While TCP is a stateful protocol, it depends on, and is dependant of two differant stateless protocols, TCP/IP.
 This stacking of stateless and stateful protocols serves to give support on the layer that is needed.
-HTTP follows the RESTful archetechture, TCP maintains state in the form of window size for data transmission.
-While HTTP is stateless, a web client can hold information in cookies or session IDs, such as anthentication credentials to emulate a session is occuring while keeping within the RESTful archetechture constraints.
+HTTP follows the RESTful archetechture, while TCP maintains state in the form of window size for data transmission.
+With HTTP being stateless, a web client can hold information in cookies or session IDs, such as anthentication credentials to emulate a session is occuring while keeping within the RESTful archetechture constraints.

 ###### Notes